Client-to-relay: publish an event

 my $filters = $msg->filters; # arrayref of Net::Nostr::Filter

 The filter objects.
-Present on REQ messages.
+Present on REQ and COUNT (client-to-relay) messages.

 challenge